WayneDW/WayneDW.github.io/_pages/about.md

 **Sequential Sampling** – Inference-time steering for diffusion and vision-language models.

-**Financial Market Simulation** – Modeling, hedging, and risk management via advanced sampling methods.
+**Financial Market Simulation** – Hedging and risk management via modern generative models.

 <!-- Apr, 2025.
 Honored to present **On Generation of Latent Diffusion in the FX Market** at Columbia's [Practitioners’ Seminar 2025](https://www.math.columbia.edu/mafn/practitioners-seminar-2025/). -->